Ken Eustace has worked at Charles Sturt University

 of the Year Award by Web Consortium Education Foundation,

-Hong Kong SAR in April 2014.
+Award in February 2018.
 Ken continues to work on developing

 frameworks in cyber security by integrating the techniques of data